nextstrain/ncov/narratives/ncov_sit-rep_es_2020-03-05.md

 <br>

-Dr Nuno Faria et al. give an excellent breakdown [here](http://virological.org/t/first-cases-of-coronavirus-disease-covid-19-in-brazil-south-america-2-genomes-3rd-march-2020/409) of how Brazilian and other global sequences show that "the outbreak in Northern Italy was likely the result of multiple introductions to the region and from not a single source."
+Dr Nuno Faria et al. give an excellent breakdown [here (in English)](http://virological.org/t/first-cases-of-coronavirus-disease-covid-19-in-brazil-south-america-2-genomes-3rd-march-2020/409) of how Brazilian and other global sequences show that "the outbreak in Northern Italy was likely the result of multiple introductions to the region and from not a single source."